kaleem500bc/Batch-encoder-decoder-translation/README.md

 ### Dataset and DataLoader

 Define a custom dataset and a data loader using PyTorch's DataLoader class.
 This is crucial for efficiently feeding data to the model during training.

-### Training

-The training section includes code for training the NMT model.
-It covers loss computation, backpropagation, and optimization using SGD (Stochastic Gradient Descent).

-### Translation

-There is a translation function that takes an input sequence in the source language and generates the corresponding translation in the target language.
-This function uses the trained encoder and decoder models.